-If you are also needing seed starting supplies, I have a really cool list of super cheap supplies you can get from the dollar store.
-The dollar store is my very favorite place to get gardening supplies because it allows me to do a lot of gardening without breaking the bank.
-You’ll be able to get that cool list at the bottom of this post.
+If you are also needing seed starting supplies, the dollar store is my very favorite place to get gardening supplies because it allows me to do a lot of gardening without breaking the bank.
+If you have a dollar store close to you, I would suggest checking there first for anything you need!

 A good rule of thumb when starting seeds indoors is to choose a sterile medium.
 This will give your sprouted seedlings the best chance at life because harmful bacterias and molds will not be present in the mix.
 It doesn’t mean you won’t have problems with those things, though.